PraiaBitcoin/BTCPayServer-Payment-Forward/README.md

 At Bitcoin Beach Brazil in Jericoacoara - Ceara, we are running a MyNodeBTC, and we use BTCPayServer for our local artists as *Virtual BTC Hats*.
 When they receive a Lightning donation using theirs stores connected to our local node, we had to forward the payment manualy.
 This script was created to automate this process.

-So, when the user receive funds, a BTCPayServer webhook will call a local PHP file, to forward the payment using LNBits wallets, connected to LNDHub, with the end-user using Bluewallet to manage the wallet.
+So, when an invoice is setted the BTCPayServer webhook will call a local PHP file, to forward the payment using LNBits wallets, connected to LNDHub, with the end-user using Bluewallet to manage the wallet.

 # Brazilian Way
 Self-payments are not allowed, then, to not need a second node and bypass the issue, we created an private channel with 0 fee, connected to the node of our DEV.
 Basicly when the script is called, we will force to use this 0 fee channel to transfer the funds direcly to the end-user wallet back to our local node, but now controled by the user